-Drug-induced phototoxic reaction
+Drug-induced phototoxic reaction in Adult

 Drug-induced phototoxicity results in a rash similar to sunburn.
 The rash is thought to result from a systemic drug (circulating in superficial dermal blood vessels) absorbing ultraviolet light (UVL) and releasing free radicals and reactive oxygen species, which damage or "burn" the skin in only those areas exposed to the UV source.
 All drugs that cause such a reaction absorb UV and/or visible radiation.
 The effects are dependent on both the dose of the drug and the amount of UVL that the person is exposed to.